luaguides

 pcall(chunk) -- # false attempt to call a nil value

 The key insight: a nil lookup fails silently in expression context, but pcall catches even that as an error.
 The sandbox degrades gracefully — it doesn’t crash the host, it just stops working.
+The real danger in sandbox design is not that the code will error out — errors are caught by pcall — but that the code will find a way to reach the real globals through some side channel.

-Protecting the Environment Table with a Metatable
+Protecting the environment table with a metatable

 Even a whitelist can be modified by the sandboxed chunk.
 If the code calls rawset(env, 'os', some_dangerous_table), it has just broken out.
 Prevent this by wrapping env with a metatable: